 - maintains a functional website used for information and fire planning purposes

 - does related work as required to assist members in fire management and related forest health issues

-At least ten years of experience in forest fire control or related field, at least five years of which shall have been devoted to fire control activities on a state, provincial or regional basis in a supervisory or managerial capacity.
+At least ten years of experience in forest fire management or related field, at least five years of which shall have been devoted to forest fire control activities on a state, provincial or regional basis in a supervisory or managerial capacity.

 License/Certification: Must possess a valid driver's license without restrictions to travel within the U.S. and Canada.
 Being bilingual in English and French is highly desirable.

 Please see the attached document above for additional qualification requirements.